pfeiferd/genestrip-db/README.md

 If you don't want to generate them yourself, the databases and indexes can also be [downloaded from genestrip.org](https://www.genestrip.org/files/data).
-The [`projects` folder](https://www.genestrip.org/files/data/projects/) corresponds to the [`projects` folder's](https://github.com/pfeiferd/genestrip-db/tree/master/data/projects) state of this project, after the scripts `bin/makedbs.sh` and `bin/matchticks.sh` have run successfully.
+The [`projects` folder](https://www.genestrip.org/files/data/projects/) corresponds to the [`projects` folder's](https://github.com/pfeiferd/genestrip-db/tree/master/data/projects) state of this project, after the scripts `bin/makedbs.sh` and `bin/matchticks.sh` have run successfully on the [RefSeq Release 226](https://ftp.ncbi.nlm.nih.gov/refseq/release/RELEASE_NUMBER).